iamcal/js-emoji/README.md

 The library is designed to be used with the following flow:

-1. User enters text on iPhone or Mac running OSX Lion
+1. User enters text on an iPhone/iPod, Mac running OSX Lion or Android phone
 2. Within that text, user enters some emoji
-3. Data is stored by application
+3. Data is stored by application, optionally translated to `:colon:` style
-4. When data is viewed by users on iPhone or Lion Mac, emoji appear normally
+4. When data is viewed by users on iPhone, Lion Mac or Android phone, emoji appear normally
-5. When data is viewed on PC, older Mac or Linux, emoji are replaced with inline `<span>` elements with background images.
+5. When data is viewed on PC, older Mac or Linux, emoji are replaced with inline `<span>` elements with background images or simple images.

-With version 6, iOS switched to using the Unified emoji encodings, instead of the previous Softbank codes.
+While the JS library can replace unified emoji codes (as used by iOS6), it's **much** slower than replacing colon sequences.
+By translating to and storing colon sequences on the backend, you are able to:

-You can read about the different encodings <a href="http://www.iamcal.com/emoji-in-web-apps/">here</a>.
+* Support Android phones (Google emoji codepoints)
-When emoji support was added in OSX, it also used the Unified codes.
+* Support older iPhones (Softbank emoji codepoints)
-The upshot is that no conversion is really necessary any more, unless you have users in Japan or want to support older iOS versions (5 and below).
+* Allow PC users to enter `:smile:` and have it appear as an emoji everywhere

 ## Using MySQL for storage